 Dominik Wurth

-In my early twenties, I discovered the guitar as a self-taught instrument.
-After my technical development, I felt that the sound of my first guitar was no longer satisfactory – the desire for a high-quality guitar arose.
-In order to be able to recognise and understand differences in quality, I studied specialist literature on guitar building in depth.
+In his early twenties, he discovered the guitar as a self-taught musician.
+As his technical abilities grew, the sound of his first instrument no longer met his expectations, awakening the desire for a higher-quality guitar.
+To recognise and understand differences in craftsmanship, he began an intensive study of specialist literature on guitar making.

-After studying the literature for some time, I decided – again as an autodidact – to build the desired guitar myself.
-Playing this first self-made instrument for the first time was an overwhelming and unforgettable moment that was the driving force behind my passion and my further path.
-During this time, the guitar maker Sascha Nowak supported me with professional advice.
+After some time of theoretical exploration, he decided once again as an autodidact to build the guitar he envisioned.
+Playing this first self-made instrument was an overwhelming and formative moment that became the driving force behind his passion and future path.
+During this early period, the guitar maker Sascha Nowak supported him with professional guidance.

 The classical guitar, with its soft nylon strings and characteristic timbre, has become a symbol of chamber music, Spanish tradition, and concert repertoire.
 Its modern form was shaped by Antonio de Torres in the 19th century, setting the standard for the body, fan bracing, and the 65-centimeter scale length that are still used today.
 Instruments in this category open up a rich palette from the refined Romantic miniatures of Tárrega to the majestic concertos of Rodrigo.
 Here you will find guitars that preserve historical continuity and at the same time inspire new interpretations.